coderefinery/handsonscicomp/source/index.rst

      * For who?
      * Covers what?

-   * * **A:** Basic background
+   * * **A:** Basics: What computing and how?
-     * Everyone who's doing science with your computer or may need to ask for help with their research.
+     * Mini-level for everyone who's doing science with your computer or may need to rely on computing resources later.
-     * How to set up your computer to do scientific work and how to ask for help.
-What you may need to know next.
+     * What types of resources are available, when you'd use them, and how to get help.
+How to set up your computer to do scientific work.
+What comes next.

+   * * **B:** Related science skills
+     * Everyone publishing in a somewhat computational field.
+     * Making figures, papers, posters, and so on they way it's done in computational fields.

-   * * **B:** Scientific computing
+   * * **C:** Scientific computing (Linux and shell)
      * Everyone who's doing more than pointing and clicking single applications on your own computer or needs more computing power.
      * In this level, you learn how to extend your power beyond your own computer or existing applications.
        Includes data management, scripting, Linux, and servers.
 Linux and the shell are a major point here: this is the defacto (and only) good way to increase power.
+Equal to the B level.

+   * * **D:** Clusters and high-performance computing
+     * Those who need more power than their own computer and need to move to a cluster, whether or not it's highly parallelized.
+     * Computing on clusters and remote servers, more advanced Linux, more scripting, batch systems, HPC data management.

-   * * **C:** Scientific programming
+   * * **E:** Scientific coding
      * When you start writing your own software to do your research.
      * Version control, how to manage code, software, and data even more.

-   * * **D:** High-performance computing
-     * Those who need more power than their own computer and need to move to a cluster, whether or not it's highly parallelized.
-     * Advanced Linux, more scripting, batch systems, HPC data management.
+We don't cover programming itself, just the untaught parts about how to use it as a researcher.
+Equal to the D level.

-   * * **E:** Advanced high performance computing
+   * * **F:** Advanced high performance computing
      * Those who are programming the most demanding parallel scientific applications.
-     * MPI (message passing interface, a parallel programming framework), OpenMP (another one), GPU programming, etc.
+     * MPI (message passing interface, a parallel programming framework), OpenMP (another one), GPU programming, etc.  And anything more advanced.

 We have material for different learning styles: